ThePansmith/PanPack/README.md

 4. Edit `minecraft/pakku.json`, and `minecraft/.pakku/prism-overrides/` as applicable, add `java -jar pakku.jar fetch` to your instance's [prelaunch commands](https://github.com/user-attachments/assets/494a632d-1af4-453d-9329-5454ac3d22da)

 ### Contributing to an existing repository that uses this template
 1. Clone your fork of the repository into an empty [`(instancename)\minecraft`](https://github.com/user-attachments/assets/f9de6554-925d-4827-b51c-c7159e6f915f) folder, and copy the contents of `(instancename)\minecraft\.pakku\prism-overrides` into your `(instancename)` folder to have a working Prism Instance.
-From there, you can start your newly created instances and the mods will be downloaded for you.
+From there, you can start your newly created instances and the mods will be downloaded for you.[^3]

 #### Modloader Sync
    Those wanting to also automatically sync the modloader version should replace the [prelaunch command](https://github.com/user-attachments/assets/494a632d-1af4-453d-9329-5454ac3d22da) with one of the below commands instead.